MarkoMilos/jsonapi/README.md

   .build()
 ```

-For deserialization library will delegate `attributes` member conversion to the adapter down the chain meaning that the
+For deserialization library will delegate `attributes` object conversion to the adapter down the chain meaning that the
-registered adapter will receive only `attributes` json.
+registered adapter will receive only `attributes` json - e.g. for the following resource

-Example: for resource

 ```json
 {